 You have the whole company against you.
-You’ve spent months of training and building up hype for this glorious new product that’s going to change the world, and now it’s come out and everyone either doesn’t want it or can’t use it.
+You’ve spent months of training and building up hype for this glorious new product that’s going to change the world, and now it’s come out and everyone in the market either doesn’t want it or can’t use it.
 What’s a sane person to do?
 Hit the pause button and regroup?
 Or try an entirely different approach?

-In my experience, companies that fail to launch a product in the U.S. are often the ones that are too focused on the product but that pay little attention to the launch plan.
+In my experience, companies that fail to launch a product in the Indian Market are often the ones that are too focused on the product but that pay little attention to the launch plan.
 That is why I believe that launching a product is just as important as developing the product.

 Here are some battle-tested launch tactics for a major new product